The Catalina area

 Marine life in the Archipelago is amazing.
-Manta rays are usually detected from January to March, although some years (and this one was one of them) it is possible to spot them almost daily already in November.
+Manta rays are usually detected from January to March, although some years (and 2019 was one of them) it is possible to spot them almost daily already in November.
 They pay us visits in August and September too.
-Apart from them an incredible variety of rays ihnabits the Catalinas waters: spotted eagle rays, mobula rays, sting rays, etc...
-White tipped reef sharks are also populate these waters in great number.
-You can also easily spot sea turtles, octopuses, moray eels, big schools of tropical colored fish, sea stars and urchins, ect......
+Apart from them, an incredible variety of rays inhabits the Catalinas waters: spotted eagle rays, mobula rays, stingrays, etc...
+White-tipped reef sharks also populate these waters in great numbers.
+You can also easily spot sea turtles, octopuses, moray eels, big schools of tropical colored fish, sea stars and urchins, etc......

 Diving off the Catalina Islands is one of the most beautiful and enjoyable experiences you’re likely to have on your Costa Rica vacation.
 Take the time to enjoy it and just allow yourself to soak in the beauty; don’t worry about anything.
 Let your stress and worries stay at home or on the boat and just relax and enjoy the amazing marine life.